Third Pro Rata Interim Distribution

 Other Customer Fund Required Reserves

-Amount Unavailable to the Customer Fund Due to Required Reserves and Appeals
+Amount Unavailable to the BLMIS Customer Fund Due to Required Reserves and Appeals

 Portions of recoveries and settlement agreements have not yet been collected, due to appeals, the timing of payments of certain settlement monies and other issues.
 Therefore, these funds cannot be either allocated to the Customer Fund or distributed to BLMIS customers with allowed claims until these issues are resolved.
-Required reserves include the $220 million settlement with the Norman F. Levy family and approximately $222.8 million relating to settlement reserves and other matters must be held in reserve.
+As of December 6, 2013, approximately $339.7 million relating to settlement reserves and other matters must be held in reserve.

 Advances Reimbursed to SIPC on Fully Satisfied Accounts